redlib-org/redlib/README.md

 ## Default User Settings

-Assign a default value for each user-modifiable setting by passing environment variables to Libreddit in the format `LIBREDDIT_DEFAULT_{Y}`.
+Assign a default value for each user-modifiable setting by passing environment variables to Redlib in the format `REDLIB_DEFAULT_{Y}`.
 Replace `{Y}` with the setting name (see list below) in capital letters.

 | Name                                | Possible values                                                                                                                    | Default value |
 |-------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|---------------|